Maria Reese: Later years and personal tragedy

 After 1938 Maria Reese retreated into obscurity.
 There is mention of her having cared for her mother in Lüxem.

 War resumed in September 1939.
 Tragedy struck in June 1944 when her son was shot near Kishinev for suspected desertion.
 A few months later his mother was informed by the military high court that this had been a mistake.
 Maria Reese was also one of several thousand detained by the Gestapo after the failed attempt to assassinate the leader, in a mass round up of people whose names were on Nazi files because they had been politically prominent as opponents of the Nazi Party before 1933.
 She survived.

 War ended in May 1945 and Maria Reese was detained again, this time by the French who had returned as an occupying power.
-Whether because of her Communist past or her status as an opportunist "employee of Dr. Goebbels", between 1946 and 1948 she was interned by the French Military government in a prison camp.
+Because of her past as an opportunist "employee of Dr. Goebbels", between 1946 and 1948 she was interned by the French Military government in a prison camp.

 After 1948 she returned to her work as a school teacher.
 She remained in or near her home "Eifel" region in the hills to the north of Trier, although she never settled in any one place for very long.
 In her personal life, she recovered a deep attachment to Roman Catholicism.
 After a succession of house moves, in 1958 she moved to Zell on the Moselle, a short distance downstream from the border with Luxembourg.
 On 9 October 1958, two days after moving into her new home, Maria Reese died suddenly.